The role of the Antidoping Switzerland foundation

 Antidoping Switzerland issues the Regulatory Statutes to the Doping Statute; these set out how the international standards on Therapeutic Use Exemptions should be applied and how Testing and Investigations should be carried out.
 Antidoping Switzerland also publishes a list of prohibited substances each year.
-This accords with the international list standard.

 The Doping Statute and associated Regulatory Statutes are binding for all the federations and associations affiliated to Swiss Olympic and their athletes.